If you are attacked, what’s my worst nightmare?

 When I say ‘harm’, I don’t mean potential financial loss.

-I mean the emotional distress to an individual when they believe that their most private information could become public knowledge.
+I mean the emotional distress to a vulnerable individual when they believe that their most private information could become public knowledge.

 Information such as:

 - Psychological assessments

 From a selfish perspective, I am concerned that this type of information about me, my family, or my friends could become public knowledge and I have no control over reducing this risk.

 [Updated in April 2023: Unfortunately, news has emerged about a cyber attack on an organisation that “manages data for around 140 charities and non-profit organisations”, including “highly sensitive and personal information” relating to victims of abuse.]